 dark band; it's caused by my camera having a too fast shutter speed.

-The picture chassis was now finished with
+The picture chassis was now finished,

 and I could attend more closely to the RF chassis with its sync and tuner

 problems.
 Sync was poor.
-Scene content was obviously present in the sync
+Scene content was obviously present in the sync,

-video amplifier.
+amplifier.
 Increasing the filtering of the B+ feeding the 6AU6 reduced

 it considerably.
 Again I had to do a mod, and permanently connect a 10uF